 In this doctoral program, you’ll examine case studies, innovative technology, and the latest early childhood research studies to better understand societal influences on children’s ability to learn.
 Upon completion of your dissertation and PhD, you’ll be prepared to add to the body of scholarly research in your field.
 You may pursue positions such as childcare center director, school psychologist, director of educational programming for a private preschool center, preschool admissions coach, training and development specialist, university professor, education instructor, and researcher.
-Salaries for PhD in Education graduates may range from $49,000 to $190,000, depending on the area of expertise.†
+Salaries for PhD in Education graduates generally range from $46,000 to $106,000, depending on experience.†

 Doctoral students in this type of program receive preparation for leadership roles in preK–12 settings, postsecondary institutions, public institutions, private organizations, and civil service settings.
 This specialized doctoral degree program teaches critical writing and research skills, helping you apply innovative and scholarly techniques to facilitate significant changes in early childhood education within your organization.
-If you choose to pursue a position as a college, university, or community college professor, you’ll find that salaries for EdD graduates range from $49,000 (assistant professors) to a high of $124,000 (postsecondary/higher education professor).†
+If you choose to pursue a position as a college, university, or community college professor, you’ll find that salaries for EdD graduates range from $64,519 (assistant professors) to a high of $134,549 (Assistant Superintendent K-12 Education).†

 - EdS in Early Childhood Education

 Education specialist programs are for educators who have completed a master’s degree and wish to enhance their education further in a specific study area without committing to the additional time and expense of a doctoral program.
 The EdS in Early Childhood Education degree program will help elevate your skills and understanding of childhood development, curriculum, and mentorship, while positioning you for career advancement and increased salary.
 Education specialists can expect to earn a median annual salary of $49,800.†